 Suppose you can create enough density and push the final distribution point close to the end delivery.
-In that case, you can establish micro hubs that get packages close enough to the end delivery to leverage alternative last mile delivery methods.
-For example, in a dense urban space, you could leverage a green technology like URB-E, where delivery ‘drivers’ transport packages using state-of-the-art bicycles, pulling small trailers with containers.
+In that case, you can establish micro hubs that get packages close enough to the end delivery to leverage alternative last-mile delivery methods.
+For example, in a dense urban space, you could leverage green technology like URB-E, where delivery drivers transport packages using state-of-the-art bicycles, pulling small trailers with containers.
 Again, you can reduce your carbon footprint pretty easily.

 And we’re not done yet.
 Once I’ve established hubs close enough to the point of delivery, I can start looking at those Blade Runner technologies.
 But, again, this is not something that will happen overnight.
 The technology is still bleeding edge.
-But suppose there’s a future for robotics in scalable last mile delivery.
-In that case, it will be highly dependent on our ability to shorten the last mile and put that final distribution hub as close to the end delivery point as possible.
+But suppose there’s a future for robotics in scalable last-mile delivery.
+In that case, it will depend highly on our ability to shorten the last mile and put that final distribution hub as close to the end delivery point as possible.

 Sustainability and cost

-Win-win-win: A win for the last mile delivery company that can extend margins, a win for the e-commerce retailer who can reduce the drag on margins that comes with meeting customer delivery expectations, and a win for consumers who get their goods delivered efficiently and sustainably.
+Win-win-win: A win for the last-mile delivery company that can extend margins, a win for the e-commerce retailer that can reduce the drag on margins that comes with meeting customer delivery expectations, and a win for consumers who get their goods delivered efficiently and sustainably.